vinayaksavle/csharpnotes/README.md

 https://www.tektutorialshub.com/angular/angular-ngclass-directive/

 What is Observable, normal method and observable method difference.

-What is Resolver in AuthGuards, resolver in routing Routing Flow with Resolver
-User clicks the link.
-Angular executes certain code and returns a value or observable.
-You can collect the returned value or observable in constructor or in ngOnInit, in class of your component which is about to load.
-Use the collected the data for your purpose.
-Now you can load your component.
-Steps 2,3 and 4 are done with a code called Resolver.
-So basically resolver is that intermediate code, which can be executed when a link has been clicked and before a component is loaded.

-Lazy Loading
-what is Map
-what is Filter
 MergeMap and

-let vs const
-uploading bulk data can we navigate to other component Custom directive ngModel we have used I have to check whether the value is entered or not, Reactive forms, How to validate model value, user clicks submit method you have to validate whether value is entered or not
+uploading bulk data can we navigate to other component

+ngModel we have used I have to check whether the value is entered or not, Reactive forms, How to validate model value, user clicks submit method you have to validate whether value is entered or not
 How will you declare reactive forms can we create multiple form form inside other form